Karthik-Unni/Loom-gpt/README.md

 The result is not just one model generating text.
 It is several small models contributing to the next token.

+## Example Output

+Poetry specialist only:
+> "The city at night breathes slow, each lamp a word
+> the darkness reads and folds into its keeping."

+Technology specialist only:
+> "The city at night runs distributed processes across
+> nodes, latency rising as packet loss compounds at scale."

+Woven 70% poetry / 30% technology:
+> "The city at night holds its network close, each signal
+> a quiet pulse the infrastructure learns to trust."

 ### Weaving Command

 ```bash